adkein/vim-claude/README.md

 # vim-claude

-A Vim plugin to integrate Claude AI directly into your editor.
-Select text, ask Claude what to do with it, and get instant AI-powered assistance.
+A Vim plugin to integrate Claude AI directly into your editor using Claude Code.
+Select text, ask Claude what to do with it, and get instant AI-powered assistance - all covered by your existing Claude subscription!

 ## Features